 Note, shielding may continue if you live in one of the local areas with restrictions or lockdown.
 If you're advised to shield again, the support you receive may vary slightly depending on where you live.
 Find out more about the support services for people who are shielding.

-The Scottish Government have issued new advice and guidance, stating that unless there are local restrictions, the guidance is the same as for everyone else.
 You should strictly follow the Scottish Government recommendations for protecting others and keeping safe.